Your Account:

 6. Attend mandatory pre-departure orientation with your Program Leader to discuss arrival instructions and the upcoming course(s).
 Some course requirements/sessions may take place prior to leaving, beginning in December.

-January in Amsterdam & Paris Application:
+January in Nice & Paris Application:

-January in Amsterdam & Paris Application
+January in Nice & Paris Application

 Day Time Location